Food, Jordan, Middle Eastern Food

 comments 14

 I went on a week-long trip to Jordan as a guest of the Jordan Tourism Board.
-This post is a round-up of all the delicious food I discovered in Jordan.
 During my trip, I had the honor to experience Middle Eastern food like I never did before – from the perspective of locals.
-Get ready for the onslaught of Jordanian food pictures because I ate non-stop in Jordan!

 PS: If you are visiting Jordan and interested in an itinerary and travel tips, you can visit my Jordan Itinerary post instead.